chriswallace/UltraDAO/about.md

 ### Instructions

-Joining the DAO requires submitting a Member proposal and a Tribute in exchange for a certain number of shares.
+Joining the DAO requires submitting a member proposal and a Tribute in exchange for a certain number of shares.
 Because we are using the `MATIC` RPC Network to manage the DAO, there are a few steps you must take before you can access the DAO.

 **Step 1:** Add the `MATIC` RPC Network to Metamask.
-You have to switch your RPC network every time you interact with the DAO.
+You need to switch your RPC network every time you interact with the DAO.
 [Setup Instructions](https://docs.matic.network/docs/develop/metamask/config-matic/)

 **Step 2:** Purchase enough `MATIC` in your Metamask wallet to cover your tribute amount as well as some small amount for processing proposals (gas fees).
-Gas is minimal so you don't need a ton, but there are some transaction fees in the next step you need to be aware.
+Gas is minimal so you don't need a ton, but there are some transaction fees in the next step you need to be aware of.

 **Step 3:** Use the [Matic Bridge](https://wallet.matic.network/bridge) to transfer your `MATIC` from the Ethereum mainnet to the Matic mainnet.

-**Step 4:** Wrap your `MATIC` using [QuickSwap](https://quickswap.exchange/#/swap?inputCurrency=MATIC&outputCurrency=WMATIC).
+**Step 4:** Wrap your tribute amount of `MATIC` using [QuickSwap](https://quickswap.exchange/#/swap?inputCurrency=MATIC&outputCurrency=WMATIC).
+Make sure you do not wrap all of your `MATIC` as that is what you will use for gas fees on this chain (similar to ether on ethereum).

 **Step 5:** Submit a [Member Proposal](https://app.daohaus.club/dao/0x89/0x5c0f7e6225640a82585fc2c2d92ecafc342e185a/proposals/new/member) to join the DAO.
-Select the amount of your tribute at the rate described in the Tribute Amount section and calculate the number of shares you wish to receive in the DAO (up to 5 max.).
+Enter your name and provide a link to your twitter or website so we can learn more about you.
+No need to add a description unless you want to.
+Enter the number of shares you would like in the DAO and attach 35 WMATIC per share in the Tribute Amount.
+You may also need to approve MATIC as a transaction.

+###  Troubleshooting

+IF you encounter any issues, please join the [UltraDAO Discord](https://discord.gg/zaCX4ceK) and ask for help in the New Member Support channel.